-What is the registrar's practice regarding a domain name at the time of expiration when the registrant is silent regarding its intention to renew a domain name?
+• What is the registrar's practice regarding a domain name at the time of expiration when the registrant is silent regarding its intention to renew a domain name?

-All registrars renew the registration on behalf of the registered name holder following expiration.
-As a courtesy, the registrant at the time of expiration (RAE) should be able to reclaim its name at least for a certain period of time with most registrars.
+All registrars that participated in the survey renew the registration on behalf of the registered name holder following expiration.
+As a courtesy, the Registered Name Holder at Expiration (RNHaE) should be able to reclaim its name at least for a certain period of time with most registrars, and in the majority of cases, this is what occurs.
 Many registrars, however, point out in the registration agreement that this is not an obligation but at the sole discretion of the registrar to provide the opportunity to recover the domain name registration.
-In one instance, if auto-renewal is explicitly switched off by the registrant, the domain name registration will move directly into the Redemption Grace Period (RGP) following expiration.